2024

 You interact with people every day, both verbally and through writing.
 This isn’t an issue for human resource managers when they have good news, such as a 5% salary raise.

 But what happens when you need to let ten people know that their salary is getting cut?
-Your job isn’t just to tell the news but also to maintain a productive work environment through active listening and engagement.
+Your job isn’t just to tell the news and maintain a productive work environment through active listening and engagement.
 Imagine it like securing a domino tower during an earthquake.
-You want the earthquake to cause as little damage as possible.
+You want the earthquake to cause as minor damage as possible.

 It’s communicating sensitive information like that where your human resources skills shine.
 HR professionals need to have empathy and maintain authority and respect.

 The same goes for good writing skills.
 The information you present in a business email must be clear to avoid misused company policies.
-What you write is what you’ll be using as a backup whenever someone questions your organization or information.
+You’ll be using what you write as a backup whenever someone questions your organization or information.

 How to Improve Communication Skills